 The following example shows the effect of using a GA table filter to include only those Service Provider dimensions that include ‘financ’ as a string (using a RegEx filter).
 This way the filter picks up ‘finance’, ‘financial’, etc., as shown below.

 Use Primary and Secondary Dimensions

 Adding the Network Domain as a secondary dimension can also be helpful and is sometimes useful for filtering as well, as we’ll see below.
 This dimension can add helpful information, (as in row 2 below for Capital One Financial), or can be fairly useless (as in row 5 for Atlantic Broadband Finance).

-For a sales team focused on the finance industry vertical, this kind of information, coupled with additional visitor metrics in Google Analytics, can be very insightful.
+For a sales team focused on the finance industry vertical, this kind of information, coupled with additional visitor metrics in GA, can be very insightful.

 Useful Patterns in the Network Domain Dimension

 The next example shows the value of being able to filter on the Network Domain dimension.
 In this case, we’re using a RegEx filter to include Network Domains that have ‘edu’ in their values.
 This easily picks out colleges and universities and could be very helpful for sales reps focused on the higher education industry vertical.